Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes linked to preclearance operationalization would impact operators that intend to convert their facilities to support preclearance.
+The proposed regulations linked to preclearance operationalization would impact operators that intend to convert their facilities to support preclearance.
 While costs may be incurred by those operators to implement the necessary security requirements, these changes would support their efforts to convert to preclearance activities.
 As preclearance conversion is a business decision, ensuring interested operators have access to an established framework would promote a more seamless conversion process which would have positive economic and security benefits.
 Moreover, ensuring that security standards are maintained for marine operations where preclearance activities are occurring, would have a positive impact on Canadians and persons in preclearance areas.

-The proposed changes linked to enhanced port security would primarily impact Canada Port Authorities as well as operators listed in the MTSR’s schedule.
+The proposed regulations linked to enhanced port security would primarily impact Canada Port Authorities as well as operators listed in the MTSR’s schedule.
 Mitigating the ongoing risks of organized criminal activity at Canada’s ports would reduce the risk of a significant security incident occurring, which could impact port operations and Canada’s supply chain.
 Moreover, by introducing these measures, those who access ports, including port employees on a day-to-day basis would be positively impacted.

-The proposed changes linked to new or modernized enforcement provisions would positively impact Canadian marine security and public safety by promoting compliance with the Regulations.
+The proposed regulations linked to new or modernized enforcement provisions would positively impact Canadian marine security and public safety by promoting compliance with the Regulations.
 However, this may include new or increased administrative monetary penalties for violators.

 Regulatory cooperation efforts (domestic and international)